FitzwilliamMuseum/beyond-the-label/README.md

-# Letters of William Hayley - Fitzwilliam Museum
+# Beyond the Label- Fitzwilliam Museum

-This repository will hold code for the CHRG funded letters of Hayley correspondence
+This repository will hold code for the Beyond the Label prohect

 ## To run locally